-The first annual LogTen Pro and Aero Crew News Photo Contest is in the books, boasting 72 entries from 27 countries garnering over 1,000 votes.
+We are excited to announce the winners of the first annual LogTen Pro and Aero Crew News Photo Contest!
+There were 72 entries from 27 countries garnering over 1,000 votes.
 It came down to nine finalists with photos that span the globe from Badlands National Park to Lizard Island on the Great Barrier Reef, Queensland, Australia and points between.
 We are overwhelmed with the success of this endeavor and look forward to launching the contest year after year.
 We thank all who entered and those who voted to participate in our premier contest.
 In these pages, we are honored to present the winners with their fabulous photo entries.

 Along with bragging rights, prizes are:

 - Third Runner-Up through Eighth Runner-Up will receive an #everyflightcounts t-shirt!

 - The Second Runner-Up will receive $50 and a one-year subscription to LogTen Pro!